The Yoga for Healthy Lower Backs Institute

 – Observations – Holistic in Small Groups + Tadasana ½ group and individuals

-- Overview of Low Back Pain Conditions (Important to know terminology and what may have happened in the past or may happen in the future with regard to students)
+– Overview of A&P re back function and dysfunction plus Low Back Pain Conditions (Important to understand terminology and what may have happened in the past, or may happen in the future, with regard to students)

 – PAIN-RELIEVING POSES (‘What to Do If You Get a Sign of a Painful Back Episode’ page in YHLB book (SM) and YHLB Course Handout that you give to students) Practical Demonstrations and Observations.